 The Center for Access to Justice and Georgia State Law are pleased to serve as partners in the Arc of Justice Project Hidden Legal Figures series.
 The series is intended to generate interest in a traveling exhibit recognizing the heroic and vital contribution lawyers and judges made to the American Civil Rights Movement.
 The exhibit… more »

-This four-hour CLE, featuring nationally recognized access to justice experts, will address access to justice challenges in federal forums for limited English proficient (LEP) persons and persons with disabilities.
+Register today for this comprehensive five and a half-hour CLE will feature nationally recognized access to justice stakeholders, including judges, attorneys, and interpreters, addressing evolving access to justice challenges for limited English proficient (LEP) persons and persons with disabilities in Georgia courts.

 If you are serious about a career as a public interest lawyer but don’t know how to go about finding or applying for the job of your dreams, this Public Interest Bootcamp is a great place to start.

 Public Interest Bootcamp When: Saturday, Oct.
 6 Lunch provided

 Center faculty and public interest attorneys will guide… more »

 Cap off Social Justice Week by joining center faculty and fellow students interested in public interest and pro bono work for an informal gathering.
 Discuss your experiences with – or hopes to experience – working with the center, the Pro Bono Program, Alternative Spring Break, the Certificate in Public Interest Law and Policy,… more »